Sakurann/connect/openid-connect-claims-aggregation/openid-connect-claims-aggregation-1_0.md

 #### Claims Endpoint Request

-For claims collection, the IW
+For claims collection, the IdA

 1. MUST send OAuth protected resource request to the Claims Endpoint using previously obtained Access Token;
 1. MUST send `claims` parameter to minimize the collected claims to what is necessary;